VIN-y/A4T-AFC/README.md

 <br/>
 A filament cutter mod designed around the A4T that is designed by DW-Tas.
 Focused on keeping the original size as close as possible while still keeping the build relatively simple. <br/><br/>

+I will try to get the board mounts made soon.

 > [!NOTE]